danielsaidi/PresentationKit/Sources/PresentationKit/PresentationKit.docc/Getting-Started-Article.md

 }
 ```

-PresentationKit will create and inject new contexts when we present modals.
+PresentationKit will create and inject new contexts for new modals.
 This means that we only have to specify our presentation strategy *once*, after which the same presentations will work in the entire app.

+> Important: When using multiple presentation modifiers, we must apply the presentation strategy to our modals as well, since we will otherwise not get all the contexts injected.
+See the demo for an example on how we can do this automatically.

 ## Going Further

-### Multiple Presentation Modifiers
+### Legacy Presentation Contexts

-PresentationKit supports registering different presentation strategies for different models, which means that we can chain presentation strategies together to support multiple model and error types.

-However, since each presentation modifier will only create and inject new contexts for its specific model, we must apply the same multi-presentation strategy for every new modal that we create, otherwise new modals will lack injected environment values.

-See the demo app for examples on how you can apply the same presentation modifier to both the app root view and its modal screens.
+PresentationKit has ``AnyPresentationContext`` types that are kept for legacy purposes.
+Thes contexts make it possible to present alerts and views via injected contexts.
+This is a lot more flexible, but doesn't use the item presentation approach of modern SwiftUI.

+You can use the ``AnyAlertContext``, ``AnyFullScreenCoverContext``, and ``AnySheetContext`` and their related view modifiers, but this part of the library may be removed in a future update.

 ### Multi-Window Apps & Focus Values

-Multi-windowed apps must be able to keep track of the contexts that belong to the current window, so that the correct contexts can be used to present alerts and modals from global places, like commands and the menu bar.
+Multi-windowed apps must be able to keep track of the contexts that belong to the current window, so that the correct values are used.

-To handle this with the generic context classes, you have to create type-specific focused values:
+While the ``AnyPresentationContext`` contexts have focused values, you must create specific focused values for the generic ones:

 ```swift
 struct MyModel: Identifiable { ... }